AI Pose Analysis and Kinematic Profiling of Range-of-Motion Variations in Resistance Training

-In each frame, the joint angle $\theta$ can be computed using the coordinates of three adjacent landmarks: a proximal point (a); a joint center (b); and a distal point (c).
-That is,
+From the extracted 2D/3D joint coordinates, a time series of joint angles was computed.
+That is, for frame $t$, the angle $\theta_t$ of a given joint was calculated from three anatomically adjacent landmarks: a proximal joint $(\mathbf{a}_t)$, the joint center $(\mathbf{b}_t)$, and a distal joint $(\mathbf{c}_t)$.
+Specifically,

-where the vectors $a, b$ and $c$ represent the two-dimensional pixel coordinates of the relevant anatomical landmarks, $\| \cdot \|$ is the $L^2$ norm, and $\cos^{-1}(\cdot)$ is the inverse cosine.
-All coordinates are scaled to the native pixel dimensions of the video to preserve proportionality across participants and mitigate different camera setups.
-Only frames where all contributing landmarks exceeded a visibility threshold of $0.5$ were included in the analysis \citep{lugaresi2019mediapipe}.
-However, to ensure the analyzed signal reflected the intended movement, the pipeline first attempted to record an exercise-mapped angle (e.g., elbow flexion for curls; shoulder flexion for lat pulldown).
-If the mapped signals were incomplete, a dominant angle was selected using a coverage score.
-Because all exercises were performed unilaterally, body side (left vs. right) was also inferred from the selected angle.